modelec/TCPSocketClient/README.md

 }
 ```

+### What that do
+The client start a thread that listen to the server and call the method handleMessage when a message is received.

 ### Trubleshooting
 If you have an error like when you start the program and it tell you that the Lib.so is not find you need to export :